open-power/docs/README.md

 As always is the case with documentation, it usually needs some updates.
 So feel free to do it yourself :) or touch base with us on the mailing lists.

+It is recommended that you first read the [Hostboot Programmers Guide](https://github.com/open-power/docs/blob/master/hostboot/HostBoot_PG.md).
+This document will give you an overview of the Hostboot firmware and some pointers on the source code.